-In Zones AE, along watercourses that have a regulatory floodway within the Town of Stow designated on the Middlesex County FIRMs encroachments are prohibited in the regulatory floodway, which would result in any increase in flood levels within the community during the occurrence of the base flood discharge.
+In Zones AE, along watercourses that have a regulatory floodway within the Town of Stow designated on the Middlesex County FIRMs, encroachments are prohibited in the regulatory floodway, which would result in any increase in flood levels during the occurrence of the base flood discharge.
+All land division or development proposals must be designed to assure that: a) such proposals minimize flood damage; b) all public utilities and facilities are located and constructed to minimize or eliminate flood damage; and c) adequate drainage is provided to reduce exposure to flood hazards.